 Unbundling market data

 Whereas several years ago, a hamburger may have cost $20, now each part of the sandwich is priced individually.
-That might mean the meat costs $15, the bread, $7 and cheese, lettuce and tomato, $1 each, leaving you with a hamburger that costs $25.
+That might mean the meat costs $15, the bread costs $7 and the cheese, lettuce and tomato, $1 each, leaving you with a hamburger that costs $25.

 The same logic, according to the two hedge fund groups, applies to market data.
 Exchange operators have sliced apart different data sets.
 Were one to purchase all of those now-segmented pieces of data in order to get the original whole, the price would be much higher than it was previously.